klausbrunner/sunce/docs/architecture.md

 All step values must be strictly positive.
 When combining `now` with `--step`, only a single location may be supplied so the iterator remains bounded per location.

-The parser uses manual string processing without external CLI frameworks.
-All parsing produces lazy iterators.
+Parsing uses manual string processing (no external CLI framework) and outputs strongly typed structures consumed by the planner.
+All subsequent stages operate on lazy iterators.

 ## Streaming Architecture